centrahq/api-documentation/pages/03.fe-development/09.subscriptions/docs.md

 - `intervalType` is string representing the unit of time used; can be any of: `day`, `week`, `month`, `year`

 ## Checking out
-Checkout process is the same implementation-wise.
+Checkout process is the same implementation-wise, read more in [Checkout API Order flow guide](https://docs.centra.com/api-references/checkout-api/order-flow).

 # ShopAPI
 We assume configured url for ShopAPI is `/api/shop/`